 A Nutritional Match Made In Heaven

-The amino acids in rice and beans come together to form a complete protein, making a simple way to get both complex carbs and protein in a single vegetarian meal.
-Throw in fantastic versatility at pennies per serving and you’ve got yourself not just the backbone of the vegetarian diet for runners, but also a universal staple food.
+Throw in fantastic versatility at pennies per serving and you’ve got yourself not just the backbone of the plant-based diet, but also a universal staple food.

 Learning to cook hearty vegetarian meals was a process for me.
 It started with just a “Meatless Monday” night that felt so good in my belly and my wallet that it evolved into meat just twice a week.
 Soon everyday was “Meatless Monday!”